StevenPG/coding-steve/astro/astro-paper-main/src/pages/about.md

 title: "About"
 ---

-I'm a senior software developer with about X years of experience (todo, automate that!) doing devops and developement work.
+Hi, I'm Steve.
+I like 3d printing, have 11 cats with my wife, and really enjoy working with new technology.

 I've worked in retail, tax software and aerospace industries, and in all of those positions I was always pushing the limit as far as I could.
 Always trying to use bleeding edge tools where I can!